+In 2021 the walled garden at Hospitalfield was comprehensively redeveloped to a design by celebrated garden designer and plantsman, Nigel Dunnett.
 The new garden tells the 800-year horticultural story of this extraordinary site from its monastic origins in the 13th century through to the Victorian passion for ferns.
-You will be able to explore the garden in its second year as it continues to grow into its inspirational design; full of diverse textures and striking colours.
+You will be able to explore the garden in its first few years after planting as it continues to grow into its inspirational design; full of diverse textures and striking colours.
 The house that overlooks the garden was remodelled in the 19th century by Elizabeth Allan-Fraser and her husband, the artist Patrick Allan-Fraser, who designed their home in the Arts and Crafts style.
 Their fernery, which sits within the walled garden, has been restored and re-planted with ferns from all over the world and will also be open for visitors.
-For more information about Hospitalfield and its international cultural programme rooted in contemporary visual arts please visit the website.
+For more information about Hospitalfield and its international cultural programme rooted in contemporary visual arts, please visit the website.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.

 Transport and Parking